dfelinto/blender-manual/3d_interaction/navigating/3d_view.rst

 it is possible to translate and zoom a :guilabel:`Buttons` window and its panels.

-.. admonition:: Mouse Buttons and Numpad
+.. tip:: Mouse Buttons and Numpad
-   :class: nicetip

    If you have a mouse with less than three buttons or a keyboard without numpad, please refer to the :doc:`Keyboard and Mouse <interface/keyboard_and_mouse>` page of the manual to learn how to use them with Blender.

 Perspective and Orthographic Views